suretrust/suretrust/README.md

 ### Hi there 👋

-I am Saheed Oladele, a full-stack software developer.
+I am Saheed Oladele, a positive minded full-stack software developer with a can do attitude.
+You can head to my [portfolio](https://saheedoladele.com) to see some of my past works.

 Welcome to my repository!